 Every year, Nueva student-athletes and their families gather together during the last week of school to celebrate the teams and successes of the year.
 The event also features an alumni speaker, who reflects on their Nueva athletics experience, and a keynote speaker, who talks about the role of athletics in shaping young people.

-For this year’s virtual athletics celebration, Athletics Director Chris Wade and the entire Athletics Department welcomed alum Audrey Chin ’19, a member of the Harvard Women’s Swimming and Diving (HWSD) Team, and keynote speaker Schuyler Bailar, former Harvard swimming and transgender activist.
+For this year’s virtual athletics celebration, Athletics Director Chris Wade and the entire Athletics Department welcomed alumna Audrey Chin '19, a member of the Harvard Women’s Swimming and Diving (HWSD) Team, and keynote speaker Schuyler Bailar, former Harvard swimmer and transgender activist.

 Schuyler was the first openly transgender athlete to compete in an NCAA Division I men's sport (on the Harvard men’s swim team).
 His speech focused on the universal challenges of trying to fit-in with integrity, authenticity, bravery, and resilience.

 Before beginning his keynote, Schuyler began by recognizing the current moment we’re in as a country.

 “I would be completely remiss without noting the prevalence and meaning of the Black Lives Matter movement and the impact the movement has had on my life,” he said.
 “There’s no queer, transgender liberation without black liberation.”

 Following the introduction, Schuyler shared his story with the audience.
 He shared photos and stories from his childhood, anecdotes about learning to swim and being on swim teams, and his experiences in and after high school that led him to the realization that he is transgender.
 He shared the conversation he had with the Harvard women’s swim coach, Stephanie Morawski, when he told her he is transgender.